educelab/registration-toolkit/README.md

 rt_register -f wide-angle.jpg -m close-up.jpg -o result.jpg
 ```

+See the [image registration guide](docs/pages/using-reg-toolkit.md) for a more
+thorough walkthrough of image-to-image alignment.

 **Note:** By default, this application will attempt to automatically detect and
 match features between the two images in order to perform registration.
 To
-provide pre-computed landmarks, please provide a [Landmarks file](#Landmarks-files) using the
+provide pre-computed landmarks, please provide a
-`--input-landmarks` flag.
+[Landmarks file](#Landmarks-files) using the `--input-landmarks` flag.

 ### Image-to-3D Mesh Registration
 To align a moving image `color-photo.jpg` to a textured 3D mesh `grayscale-mesh.obj`: